 The College President and Vice President of Academic and Student Affairs will be notified of all charges involving allegations of severe or violent alleged misconduct.

-A meeting between the Director of Student Development, or designee, and the Accused Student is considered an informal hearing.
+A meeting between the Director of Student Engagement, or designee, and the Accused Student is considered an informal hearing.
 At such time, the student will be apprised of misconduct complaints and/or charges, typically, but not necessarily, in writing.
 The Accused Student will be given the opportunity to discuss, dispute, and/or admit to the misconduct.
 In cases of severe or violent alleged misconduct, an informal hearing may be bypassed and the accused student will be notified in writing of charges of alleged misconduct and the date and time of a formal hearing.

-A Faculty/ Student Conduct Board hearing may be called when a Student Conduct Administrator so requests, or when an Accused Student wishes to appeal a disciplinary action taken by the Director of Student Development, or designee.
-The Director of Student Development, or designee, shall determine whether an Administrative Hearing or a hearing by the Faculty- Student Conduct Review Board is appropriate.
+A Faculty/ Student Conduct Board hearing may be called when a Student Conduct Administrator so requests, or when an Accused Student wishes to appeal a disciplinary action taken by the Director of Student Engagement, or designee.
+The Director of Student Engagement, or designee, shall determine whether an Administrative Hearing or a hearing by the Faculty- Student Conduct Review Board is appropriate.
 Such decision will be based upon the circumstances and severity of each individual case.
 During Intersession and summer sessions, only Administrative Hearings will be conducted.

 In cases of an Administrative Hearing, the hearing officer shall be the Vice President of Academic and Student Affairs, or designee.